thekimsplustwo/VanCityPropertyPulse/README.md

 - As a potential home buyer, I want to easily log in and out of my account so I can keep it personalized.

 ✅ **3.
 Provide users with the nearby properties of the selected property**
-- As a potential home buyer, I want to click a button on a property to view nearby listings so I can see other available options near that location.
+- As a potential home buyer, I want to view nearby listings of a selected property so I can see other available options near that location.

 ✅ **4.
 Provide users with the nearby properties of their location**
 - As a potential home buyer, I want to get the list of properties nearby my location based on my profile setting so that I can have a better judgment on the vicinity.